What you can expect from rising natural gas prices

 Temperatures can vary substantially over the 30-day period of the bill.
-Even a few days of colder temperatures can cause a noticeable impact on the bill.
+Even a few days of colder temperatures can cause a noticeable impact.

 Save money by setting your thermostat lower at night and when you’re not home.
 That way, your home can retain heat more easily and your furnace doesn’t have to work as hard.

 Understanding your heating bill

 Frigid temperatures mean customers use more heating fuel

 - Whether you heat with natural gas, electricity or another fuel, colder temperatures mean your heating equipment must work harder to keep your home warm.
 Your energy use goes up the larger the gap is between the outside temperature and your desired in-home temperature.

 - Humidifiers, ovens and dryers use a lot of energy.
 Monitor and limit their use to keep your bill down.

 - When major appliances like refrigerators, furnaces and humidifiers don't function, they can use substantial amounts of energy.

 Ways to save

 - Turn down your thermostat.
 Make a plan with your family to set it to 68 degrees when you're home and awake, as low as possible to sleep comfortably at night, and down 10 degrees when no one's home.
 Consider a smart or learning thermostat to take the guesswork out.